 Building upon the success of the Chilham Rally the club held its first official annual gathering in July 1982 at the Kent & Sussex Railway at Tenterden, Kent.
 In 1987 the club moved its annual show to the Hop Farm Country Park at Beltring, Kent where the show has had continued unabated until 2012.
 In our first year at the Hop Farm venue approximately 185 vehicles attended the show, which by local club standards was an excellent turnout.
 However as the popularity of the show and its importance in the historic military vehicle calendar grew, word began to spread nationally and then internationally.
 The show, under the banner of ‘The War & Peace Show’, or just ‘Beltring’ to the faithful, has grown into the largest event of its kind anywhere in the world attracting over 3000 vehicle entries for the five day year 2002 event.

 The Club relinquished its control of the event in 2000 to Rex Cadman who had overseen its growth as IMPS Events Secretary.
-However it continues to be closely associated with the show, even in its latest guise as the War and Peace Revival, and one of the main benefits of club membership is free entry to the show for a member and his vehicle after two years of continuous membership.
+However it continues to be closely associated with the show, even in its latest guise as the War and Peace Revival.

 The club has now started a new Club show, Combined Ops which is held every August at Headcorn aerodrome, which during the Second World War was home to USAAF P-47 Thunderbolts and P-51 Mustangs, and at that time known as Lashenden,.
 The show combines a vehicle show with Living History and air displays by both Headcorn based aircraft as well as flying visits by guest aircraft.
 Entry is free to IMPS members.